juanse77/EdgeLocator/README.md

 ![\displaystyle B = {1 \over 3} (F_{i+m,j-1} + F_{i+m,j-2} + F_{i,j-2})](https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle%20B%20%3D%20%7B1%20%5Cover%203%7D%20(F_%7Bi%2Bm%2Cj-1%7D%20%2B%20F_%7Bi%2Bm%2Cj-2%7D%20%2B%20F_%7Bi%2Cj-2%7D))

-We can also distinguish situations where the curve bends toward higher or lower tone values.
-For example, suppose the case of a circumference in which the interior tone is greater than the exterior tone, in this case the curvature must always be negative, so a generalization like the previous one is necessary, but this time for the curvature:
+We can also distinguish situations where the curve bends toward higher or lower hue values.
+For example, suppose the case of a circumference in which the interior hue is greater than the exterior hue, in this case the curvature must always be negative, so a generalization like the previous one is necessary, but this time for the curvature:

 ![\displaystyle K = {{2cn} \over {(1+b^2)^{3/2}}}](https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle%20K%20%3D%20%7B%7B2cn%7D%20%5Cover%20%7B(1%2Bb%5E2)%5E%7B3%2F2%7D%7D%7D)